BinaryResearch/BinaryResearch.github.io/_posts/2019-08-29-Hooking-a-Binary's-Internal-Functions-via-Redirection-to-PLT.md

      flexible and writing code to accomplish this appears to be a comapratively slow and error-prone endeavor.

-   - However, if we want to analyze the behavior of an internal function (via debug `printf()` statements for exemple) using the redirect-to-PLT trick, we can recreate the logic of the function in a shared library, add the desired modifications, patch the code to call that library instead of the chosen internal function, and then inject this shared library with `LD_PRELOAD`.
+   - However, if we want to analyze the behavior of an internal function using the redirect-to-PLT trick, we can recreate the logic of the function in a shared library, add the desired modifications, patch the code to call that new shared library function instead of the chosen internal function, and then inject this shared library with `LD_PRELOAD`.
 The instrumented code in this shared library will then be executed instead of the original internal function code.